 French Immersion Camps in Chevy Chase

 Being a small school, we are able to implement strict safety measures against COVID-19.
-Therefore, and to provide families in our community a good option for child care in the summer we plan to have our summer camps in person, but you can register for online camps as well.
+Therefore, and to provide families in our community a good option for child care in the Summer we plan to have our Summer camps 2021 in person, but you can register for online camps as well.

 We understand how important child care is for families.
-That is why we have decided to have in-person French summer camps for children as well as online with our virtual camps.
+That is why we have decided to have in-person French Summer camps for children as well as online with our virtual camps.
 We want to provide a safe and fun child care option for the families in our community.
-In making the summer camps as safe as possible, we have limited spots available (9 children in Chevy Chase)

 What: a fun and interactive immersion camp for children between 5 and 12